 Color has an effect on human behavior.
 It is capable of affecting a customer’s moods and can be deployed to send out messages.
 Human beings have a mental, emotional, and bodily response to colors.
 Not just in branding, marketing, or in business generally, color plays a very crucial role in other fields such as architecture and love relationships.
 Research has shown that customers make their product choice based on just the brand color alone.
 The color of a business brand identity serves to represent its personality as well.

-Colors that you choose when you are branding your company plays an essential role in creating that response.
-Humans conditioned to react to different colors in different ways.
-As such, Colors associated with feelings and has their meaning.
+Colori del logo that you choose when you are branding your company plays an essential role in creating that response.
+Humans are conditioned to react to different colors in different ways.
+As such, Colors are associated with feelings and have their meaning.

 - Bold Red.
 Passionate, and energetic.
 It is recommended to use red colors to a certain extent.